-- i.
-Sales revenue from Phase II-developed products and non-R&D services; - ii.
-Additional investment from non-Federal SBIR/STTR Program in activities furthering Phase II technology development and/or commercialization; - iii.
-Phase II technology used in a fielded DoD system or acquisition program and, if any, which system or program; - iv.
-The number of patents resulting from SBIR/STTR Program awards; - v.
-Growth in number of firm employees; and - vi.
+- xxxii.
+Sales revenue from Phase II-developed products and non-R&D services; - xxxiii.
+Additional investment from non-Federal SBIR/STTR Program in activities furthering Phase II technology development and/or commercialization; - xxxiv.
+Phase II technology used in a fielded DoD system or acquisition program and, if any, which system or program; - xxxv.
+The number of patents resulting from SBIR/STTR Program awards; - xxxvi.
+Growth in number of firm employees; and - xxxvii.
 Completion of an initial public offering of stock (IPO), if any, resulting all or in part from the Phase II project.

-Project updates will be required one year after Phase I performance starts, at Phase II completion, and when the firm submits a new SBIR or STTR proposal to DoD.
+Project updates will be required at Phase II completion, and when the firm submits a new SBIR or STTR proposal to DoD.
 Firms not submitting new proposals to DoD will update annually after Phase II completion.